-We have audited Fund for Public Health in New York, Inc.'s (the Organization) compliance with the types of compliance requirements described in the OMB Compliance Supplement that could have a direct and material effect on the Organization's major federal program for the year ended September 30, 2017.
-The Organization's major federal program is identified in the summary of auditor's results section of the accompanying schedule of findings and questioned costs.
+We have audited Fund for Public Health in New York, Inc.'s (the Organization) compliance with the types of compliance requirements described in the OMB Compliance Supplement that could have a direct and material effect on each of the Organization's major federal programs for the year ended September 30, 2018.
+The Organization's major federal programs are identified in the summary of auditor's results section of the accompanying schedule of findings and questioned costs.